-Glue gun – the cables and terminals inside the Sonos Play:1 are very well insulated with what appears to be a PVA like glue gun insulation – I did similar with my soldering joints and used the glue gun to secure the step up convertor
+Glue gun – the cables and terminals inside the Sonos Play:1 are very well insulated with what appears to be a PVA like glue gun insulation – I did similar with my soldering joints and used the glue gun to secure the step-up converter

-A jenga like mind to work out the best place for the extra step up convertor component and micro USB socket while still being able to put it all back together again
+A Jenga like a mind to work out the best place for the extra step up converter component and micro USB socket while still being able to put it all back together again

-Appreciating the risks and potential cost of replacement involved if I failed, I took off and carefully hacked my own extension lead together.
-Below is a list of what you’ll need to do this yourself and the steps involved to make your own extension lead for your Hue lightstrips.
+Appreciating the risks and the potential cost of replacement involved if I failed, I took off and carefully hacked my own extension lead together.
+Below is a list of what you’ll need to do this yourself and the steps involved to make your own extension lead for your Hue light strips.

 Philips Hue Personal Wireless Lighting 2 m Lightstrip Plus